ysyk2021/the-promotion-accelerator-tools-and-strategies-for-fast-tracking-your-career/src/chapter-1-1.md

-Chapter 1: Why Accelerating Your Promotion is Important
+Why Accelerating Your Promotion is Important
 =======================================================

 Introduction